SkiFire13/master-thesis/chapters/4-implementation.typ

 Our implementation is an order of magnitude faster than LCSFE, confirming that the better parity game solving algorithm does make a difference, to the point where the bottleneck becomes the generation of the AUT file.
 Compared with mCRL2 our implementation overall takes a similar amount of time, most of which is spent doing conversions with mCRL2.
 Overall however the pure mCRL2 approach is slightly faster, probably due to the costs of the intermediate conversions to produce the AUT file or the overhead of using a local algorithm in a case where all states must be explored regardless.

 We also ran our solver on some of the instances in the VLTS benchmark suite to understand the limitations and the strengths of our implementation.
-For each chosen instance we verified the $mu$-calculus formulas $nu x. diam(tt) tt and boxx(tt) x$, which checks for absence of deadlocks, and $mu x. diam(tt) x or (mu y. diam(#h(0em)"tau"#h(0em)) y)$, which checks for the presence of livelocks, which are of only tau transitions.
+For each chosen instance we verified the $mu$-calculus formulas $nu x. diam(tt) tt and boxx(tt) x$, which checks for absence of deadlocks, and $mu x. diam(tt) x or (mu y. diam(#h(0em)"tau"#h(0em)) y)$, which checks for the presence of livelocks, which are cycles consisting of only tau transitions.
 This time we considered the total time including preprocessing, which eventually becomes negligible.
 For each instance we ran the solver 5 times, ignored the slowest and quickest ones and reported a mean of the remaining 3.

 #[
   #set text(size: 10pt)